jasonyang26b/Python-Machine-Learning/README.md

 - Precision at recall=1.0 > base rate whenever at least one negative ranks below the weakest positive — i.e., the model has some discriminative power even at the bottom.

 #### What are the difference between roc_curve and pr_curve
+`Point 1:`
 - roc_curve's random base line is always 0.5, regardless of class balance.
+    - A random classifier assigns scores with no relationship to the true labels.
+At any threshold, it flags a given fraction of all examples regardless of class — so it captures positives and negatives at the same rate.
+That means True Positive Rate equals False Positive Rate at every threshold, which traces the diagonal line from (0,0) to (1,1).
+The area under that diagonal is exactly 0.5.
+    - Intuitively: AUC equals the probability that the model ranks a random positive above a random negative.
+If scores are random, that's a coin flip — 0.5.
+    - Two caveats worth knowing:
+        - The 0.5 baseline is independent of class balance.
+This is a key advantage of ROC over precision-recall, where the baseline shifts with the positive rate.
+        - Below 0.5 isn't "worse than random" in a useful sense — it means the classifier is anti-correlated, so inverting its predictions gives you AUC > 0.5.
 - pr_curve:
     - AP's random baseline equals the positive class prevalence.
 Precision's denominator is "things you predicted positive," which includes false positives drawn from the negative class.
 A random classifier flagging things at rate r will have precision ≈ base rate at every recall level (because among randomly flagged items, the fraction that are truly positive equals the overall positive rate).
 So the PR curve for random is a horizontal line at y = base rate, and AP ≈ base rate.
     - Why this matters in practice: if someone tells you "my model has AUC-ROC = 0.85" you immediately know it's well above the 0.5 random floor.
 If someone tells you "my model has AP = 0.30" you have no idea if it's good until you ask "what's the positive rate?"
 AP = 0.30 with 1% positives is brilliant.
 AP = 0.30 with 40% positives is barely better than random.

+`Point 2:`
+- AUC-ROC is comparable across datasets because the baseline (0.5) and ceiling (1.0) are fixed.
+If model A gets AUC = 0.82 on dataset X and model B gets AUC = 0.79 on dataset Y, you can meaningfully say A scored higher — both are measured against the same scale.
+- AP is not comparable across datasets because the floor moves with the data.
+Model A getting AP = 0.60 on a 30% positive dataset and Model B getting AP = 0.40 on a 5% positive dataset — which is better?
+Naively A looks better, but:
+    - A's lift over random: 0.60 / 0.30 = 2.0×
+    - B's lift over random: 0.40 / 0.05 = 8.0×
+    - B is actually the much stronger model relative to its baseline.
+The raw AP numbers are misleading.
+- Workarounds for AP comparison:
+    - Report lift (AP / base rate).
+Normalizes away the prevalence.
+    - Report normalized AP: (AP − base rate) / (1 − base rate).
+Scales the metric to [0, 1] where 0 = random and 1 = perfect, regardless of base rate.
+    - Just always report base rate alongside AP.
+Cheap and honest — readers can do the math themselves.

 </details>